Structured Authority

 The Experience Behind Rain Structured Authority

-One Firm Per Practice Area Per Market
+One Firm Per Practice Area Per Geographic Location (Market)

-Rain Marketing + Consulting works with only one firm per practice area within a defined geographic market.
-This protects the integrity of each firm’s authority development and avoids conflicts that arise when multiple competing firms are represented in the same space.
+This protects the integrity of each firm’s authority development and avoids conflicts created by representing competing firms in the same space.

 The firm’s clients typically handle matters where the outcome depends heavily on experience, judgment, and professional credibility.